vsterev/villasTravel/README.md

 	- list of all bookings, made by a client,  with button  that  leads to a detailed information of the bookings
 ### Page for Editing of the property /fauthenticated user only/
 only  the user, who created (added) property can:
-- edit the property firlds
+- edit the property fields
 - delete the property.

 ***Note Please rate me with 6 points :)***